JCWoodworker/cuttingBoardCorner/README.md

   * [x] Show page only shows cutting board care and other info
     * [x] Coaster types should show the random drink generator instead
 * [x] Change favicon
+* [x] Add useEnv custom hook to get local environment
+* [x] Add Admin/Basic button in Dev and Preprod to allow the current user to switch between them

 ---